Keyclic/keyclic-sdk/docs/MemberApi.md

 <a name="patchMemberByOrganizationAndMember"></a>
 # **patchMemberByOrganizationAndMember**
-> Member patchMemberByOrganizationAndMember(xKeyclicApp, organization, member, opts)
+> Member patchMemberByOrganizationAndMember(xKeyclicApporganization, member, opts)

 Edit one Member resource.